 In a recent study, 90% of moles are removed with these kinds of single, simple procedures with no follow-up needed.
 Only 7% of the test subjects in the study found their moles were not benign.
 Researchers found that these kinds of “one and done” surgical procedures were highly effective.

 Should I Have My Mole Removed?

-There are a few reasons why you might decide to see Dr. Gross for a mole evaluation and removal:
+There are a few reasons you might decide to have a mole evaluated and removed: